mjc-school/MJC-School/stage #2/module#5 Engineering Best-Practices/Readme.md

 method parameters will not be null; so you don’t put unnecessary assumptions and assertions.

- 9. Call equals() on ‘Safe’ Non-null Stringd
+ 9. Call equals() on ‘Safe’ Non-null Strings
 Instead of writing the below code for string comparison

 if (param.equals("check me")) {